Program Executive Office, Assembled Chemical Weapons Alternatives

-The Program Executive Office, Assembled Chemical Weapons Alternatives (PEO ACWA) was responsible for destroying United States chemical weapon stockpiles stored at the Blue Grass Army Depot in Kentucky and the U.S. Army Pueblo Chemical Depot in Colorado – now known as the U.S. Army Chemical Materials Activity-West.
+The Program Executive Office, Assembled Chemical Weapons Alternatives (PEO ACWA) was responsible for destroying the declared United States chemical weapon stockpile formerly stored at the Blue Grass Army Depot in Kentucky and the U.S. Army Pueblo Chemical Depot in Colorado – now known as the U.S. Army Chemical Materials Activity-West.

 In 1996, the United States Congress established the ACWA program to test and demonstrate alternative technologies to baseline incineration for the destruction of chemical weapons.
 The ACWA program oversaw the design and construction of the two chemical weapons destruction pilot plants – the Pueblo Chemical Agent-Destruction Pilot Plant (PCAPP) in Colorado and the Blue Grass Chemical Agent-Destruction Pilot Plant (BGCAPP) in Kentucky.

 As of July 7, 2023, PCAPP and BGCAPP have both concluded the destruction of their respective stockpiles of chemical weapons.
-PEO ACWA will continue to oversee both plants through their closure phases, each estimated to take three to four years.
+PEO ACWA is overseeing both plants through their closure phases, each expected to end in Fiscal Year 2028.